CevinEichnau/rsa/README.md

 example to use :

 generate public and private key

     key = Rsa::Encrypter.generate_rsa

+or you can set the both prime numbers manualy, default is 1033, 977 when the both numbers are smaller than is the encrypter faster but lee secure

+    key = Rsa::Encrypter.generate_rsa(11, 13)

 a sample message to encrypting (m)